Disabilities (ADA): Iowa

 - Iowa law requires that employers provide a leave of absence for pregnancy and pregnancy-related conditions.
 See Pregnancy-Related Disability.

-- Many cities in Iowa have local ordinances which prohibit disability discrimination, including major cities such as Des Moines and Cedar Rapids.
+- Many cities in Iowa have local ordinances that prohibit disability discrimination, including major cities such as Des Moines and Cedar Rapids.
 See Local Ordinances.

 - Iowa allows the use of cannabidiol under very limited circumstances.
 See Medical Marijuana Law.